marcrow/LegitCTF/Readme.md

 Then run the following command: ansible-playbook -l <instance_name> -e 'ansible_user=<vm_user>' --ask-pass  playbooks/init.yml -i ./inventory/<host_file> -e 'ansible_host=<VM_IP>'

+If you have issue with the privesc add --ask-become-pass

 The <instance_name> shall be found in ansible/inventory/<host_file>.
 It is the name of the instance you want to configure.